The Garden Coop and The Garden Ark chicken coop plans and kits make it easy to build & customize the perfect backyard chicken coop.

 » Read FAQs about The Garden Coop walk-in chicken coop plans or The Garden Ark mobile chicken coop plans

-» See how others are using the plans to build and customize The Garden Coop and The Garden Ark chicken coop designs
+» See how others are using our plans to build and customize The Garden Coop and The Garden Ark chicken coop designs

 » See more photos and videos of our chicken coops

-» Subscribe to our blog for free ideas on chicken coop design, how-to tutorials, and more
+» Subscribe to our chicken coops blog for free ideas on chicken coop design, how-to tutorials, and more

 BUY & DOWNLOAD YOUR CHICKEN COOP PLANS NOW